 *Reitsamer H. A., Lenzhofer M., Hohensinn M. H. Ab interno approach to subconjunctival space: first 567 eyes treated with new minimally invasive gel stent for treating glaucoma.
 Paper presented at: ASCRS.
 ASCRS/ASOA Annual Symposium and Congress; 2015 Apr 17–21; San Diego, CA. 2015.

-At Eye Medical Clinic, Dr. Mona Bagga is an expert on all the traditional and MIGS glaucoma surgeries.
-After careful evaluation of the type and severity of your glaucoma, age, lifestyle and a host of others factors, she will recommend a personalized treatment plan that is customized for your individual needs.
+At Eye Medical Clinic, our physicians have expertise on all the traditional and MIGS glaucoma surgeries.
+After careful evaluation of the type and severity of your glaucoma, age, lifestyle and a host of others factors, they will recommend a personalized treatment plan that is customized for your individual needs.